radicalcollegestrategies/stemscholars/technology/logic.md

  <li> Critical Thinking, Problem Solving and Reasoning.
  <ul class="aboutl2"><li>All these are the same ingredients that you need to learn coding / programming! </li></ul>
  </li>
- <li>And did we mention that these puzzles can provide you with hours of fun?
+ <li>These puzzles provide you with hours of fun!
  <ul class="aboutl2"><li>If you enjoy math, you will surely enjoy solving Logic Puzzles and playing Logic Games.</li></ul>
  </li>
 </ul>
 <h2>Great Logic Puzzles and Games</h2>
 <p> Mazes and Jigsaws are great puzzles to start in pre-school.
-Below are a few good ones to tickle your mind as you grow.
+Below are a few good ones to tickle your minds for ages 6-99.
 Many puzzles here point to a website where you can play the puzzle, but you can easily substitute that with another website, or an app or a puzzle book!
 Use whatever medium works for you. </p>
 </div>
 <br>
 </section50short>